The Ultimate Guide to Promoted Pins (Pinterest Ads 101)

 Pinterest advertisers historically have been given two ways to pay for their Promoted Pins: impressions or clicks.

-Recently, Pinterest launched conversion campaigns which allows advertisers to optimize for conversions instead of by impression or click.
+Recently, Pinterest launched conversion campaigns that allow advertisers to optimize for conversions instead of by impression or click.

 This means advertisers are able to control for the cost of signups to their email list or how much it costs to get a sale through a promoted pin.